oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Distributed_LinearRegression/README.md

 In this sample, you will run a distributed Linear Regression model with oneDAL daal4py library memory objects.
 You will also learn how to train a model and save the information to a file.

 ## Key Implementation Details
 This distributed linear regression sample code is implemented for the CPU using the Python language.
-The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel(R) Distribution for Python* as part of the [oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel(R) Distribution for Python* as part of the [Intel&reg; AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).

 ## Additional Requirements